oneapi-src/oneTBB/rfcs/proposed/numa_support/README.md

 ### NUMA-aware allocation

-We will define allocators of other features that simplify the process of allocating or places data onto specific NUMA nodes.
+We will define allocators or other features that simplify the process of allocating or placing data onto specific NUMA nodes.

 ### Simplified approaches to associate task distribution with data placement